German government seeks more powers to set pandemic rules

 She again asked for Germans to show patience and noted that the country’s sluggish vaccine program had picked up with the recent start of vaccinations in GP practices.
 Last week, some 3.2 million shots were administered in Germany, compared with 1.9 million the previous week.

-Separately, Cabinet agreed that companies will need to offer all employees who aren’t working from home at least one coronavirus test each week.
-Parents will also get more paid leave to care for children who cannot go to school due to the pandemic.
+The Cabinet also agreed that companies will need to offer all employees who aren’t working from home at least one coronavirus test each week, and that parents will get more paid leave to care for children who cannot go to school due to the pandemic.

+Separately, Germany’s top security official ordered an end to temporary border controls along with frontier with the Czech Republic.
+The checks, which caused lengthy tailbacks along the border and were a headache for commuters, had been in place for two months due to the high rate of infection in Germany’s eastern neighbor.

+Interior Minister Horst Seehofer said the spot checks would continue to take place to ensure that people have a negative coronavirus test when entering Germany from the Czech Republic.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.